Hz-design/Deep-space-tracker-IoT/README.md

 </details>

-## News api showing on telegramn feed
+## News api showing on telegram feed
 Connecting API in Node MCU, When a certain condition has met show it in the Telegram feed.